 Belgium transfers four minehunters to Bulgaria

-According to defence minister Theo Francken, the deal is a “win-win”.
+According to Defence minister Theo Francken, the deal is a “win-win”.
 “Bulgaria will receive ships that it can deploy in the Black Sea and our Belgian industry will receive a boost of 24 million euros in employment and high-tech contracts,” he said.
-“In this way, we are not only strengthening NATO, but also our own economy.”
+“In this way, we are strengthening not only NATO but also our own economy.”

-The minister also points out that Bulgaria is fully financing the modernisation and maintenance of at least four Belgian - and possibly three Dutch - ships in Belgium.
+Bulgaria is fully financing the modernisation and maintenance of at least four Belgian - and possibly three Dutch - ships in Belgium.
 Belgian companies are therefore directly involved in the renewal of this fleet.
 Their knowledge and expertise can also be used afterwards for long-term support of the Bulgarian navy.

 Related news